 Pick up feces from the substrate as soon as you see them, so your Beardie doesn’t track it into its food and water dishes.
 Clean the reptile carpet weekly, with detergent (the washing machine is ok for this).

 Be sure to rinse the carpet thoroughly to remove detergent traces.
 Scrub the vivarium itself once a month with terrarium-safe cleaners.

-As I’ve stated several times in this Ultimate Bearded Dragon Care Guide, if you take good care of your Bearded Dragon you’ll probably have few health problems to deal with.
+As I’ve stated several times in this bearded dragon care guide, if you take good care of your beardie you’ll probably have few health problems to deal with.